🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Now that we've gone through the main focus points, we can spend some time in the fine details.

-We refer to a lot of the metrics below as vanity metrics because there’s no agreed-upon “good” number or goal to hit.
-You need to keep your eyes primarily on the metrics that matter from the previous section.
+We refer to a lot of the metrics below as vanity metrics because there's no agreed-upon “good” number or goal to hit.
+Ultimately, the right answer is “it depends”.
+And, it depends on your

 Typical vanity metrics to look at are: